lanofgajanan/lanofgajanan/README.md

 </div>

 **🎮 Ab Kya?**
-A story about trusting someone completely without ever verifying what you actually know about them.
-Told through an ensemble cast, no loading-screen POV shifts, and consequences that only make sense in hindsight.
+A story about trusting someone completely, without ever pausing to verify what you actually know of them.
+Told through an ensemble cast with no loading screens to mark whose eyes you're seeing through, its consequences only reveal themselves in hindsight.

 <br/>

 **📱 [WellCheck](https://github.com/lanofgajanan/WellCheck)**
-A React Native (Expo) app for real-time safety monitoring between elderly users and volunteers — SOS alerts, medicine reminders, and check-in escalation backed by Firebase.
-Built from scratch to a working demo in a 12-hour hackathon.
+Real-time safety monitoring for elderly users and their volunteers — SOS alerts, medicine reminders, and check-in escalation, built on React Native and Firebase.
+Taken from nothing to a working demo inside a single 12-hour hackathon.

 <br/>

 **💻 [NOVA Landing Page](https://github.com/lanofgajanan/SimpleSampleWebsite)**
-A responsive, terminal-inspired landing page for a fictional agentic AI coding tool — dark terminal palette, monospace headings, scroll reveals, and count-up stats, built dependency-free in vanilla HTML/CSS/JS.
+A responsive, terminal-inspired landing page for a fictional agentic coding tool — dark palette, monospace type, scroll reveals, and count-up stats, composed entirely in dependency-free HTML, CSS, and JavaScript.

 <br/>

 **🛡️ [Aegis](https://lanofgajanan.pp.ua/#aegis)**
-A pre-configured mini PC product providing private DNS/ad-blocking, personal cloud storage, and secure remote access — powered by a custom Linux distro built for the device.
+A pre-configured mini PC, built to hand its owner back their privacy — private DNS, ad-blocking, personal cloud storage, and secure remote access, all running on a custom Linux distribution made for the device.

 <br/>